 On-set Technical Advisor for British Regiments & Film Patron.
 The 4th Coy.
 Brigade of Guards have a Historical Podcast where you can listen to the Filmmakers share details on the backstory in making the movie. https://www.brigadeofguards.org/

 Don N. Hagist, managing editor of Journal of the American Revolution, is an independent researcher and Historical Consultant specializing in the demographics and material culture of the British Army in the American Revolution.

 The Horses in Action Foundation is providing Historical Consulting Services for casting of professional Horse Soldiers “Dragoons” and Special Extras in various Regiments for both the Continental and British Armies!

 Berkeley Plantation has been the location of many major movie, independent film and television productions!
-Elijah and Jack – A Revolutionary Tale has been approved to shoot both the Proof of Concept Trailer and Feature Production within their expansive grounds!
+Elijah and George – A Revolutionary Tale has been approved to shoot both the Proof of Concept Trailer and Feature Production within their expansive grounds!